Miiori/responsiveness-portfolio-hw/README1.md

 ## <a name="build"></a> Building and Summary
 ---
 The Inital request was to create three webpages to simulate a well put together portfolio using Bootstrap.
-It was intended for all pages to link to eachother with all elements functionioning seamlesslessy.
+It was intended for all pages to link to eachother with all elements functioning seamlessly.
 My overall satisfaction is that I' quite happy with the turnout.
-Though the project itself was challenging I had a very fun time with this specific project!
-My outlook for the future is bright!
+Though the project itself was challenging I had a very fun time with this specific project! `My outlook for the future is bright!`

 ## <a name="code"></a>Code Snippits
 ---
-This Particular peice of code was key for the background image.
-The backdround captures the body then targets the background to repeat an image which can be found on each page.
+This particular piece of code was key for the background image.
+The background captures the body then targets the background to repeat an image which can be found on each page.

 ```
             <style>